microsoft/azure-pipelines-task-lib/node/docs/stepbystep.md

 ## Unix vs Windows

-This tutorial was done on a mac.
+This tutorial was done on a Mac.
 We attempted to make it generic for all platforms, but the syntax for setting environment variables is different.

 If using Windows, replace any instances of ```export <var>=<val>``` with ```$env:<var>=<val>```